 During my trip in January, we stayed in this Airbnb and it was perfect for us (and our first Instagram op!).
 Katie, the host, has two trailers on her property along with horses, goats, chickens, and a few Joshua trees!
 We had so much fun taking long exposures of the stars above her property each night.
 If its your first time using Airbnb, you can use my link for a $40 credit.

 What to See Inside Joshua Tree National Park

 Inside Joshua Tree National Park is where the real Instagram magic happens.
+Now, I know I talk about Instagram a lot but I just love a great photo opportunity, so when this is paired with likes on social media – I’m happy!
+I wasn’t so obsessed until a friend suggested that I buy automatic Instagram likes monthly to get more popularity on my posts, so I thought I’d give it a shot!
+Now, all of my shots are liked by bought likes AND from genuine interest too!
 There are so many gorgeous spots you are going to want to pull off to the side of the road constantly.
 And you should!
 But to keep you going in the right direction here are four of the most gorgeous and well-known spots to pin on your map and guide your way.

 Cholla Cactus Garden

 In the park, we started by driving over to the cholla cactus garden.
 It’s a great introduction to the park because along the way you pass tons of Joshua trees, other worldly rock formations, and get a stunning view of the valley to the south.

 On the way back to the main road we pulled off at the White Tank campground and walked over to Arch Rock.
 This was definitely my favorite spot in the whole park.
 So photogenic.
 After wandering around the rock formations for awhile, we settled into some of the picnic tables by the campground for lunch.